 Program Overview

 The City of Edmonton has partnered with the municipalities of Strathcona County and Sturgeon County to further explore hydrogen fuel technology options for heavy-duty fleet vehicles in order to advance sustainability efforts and reach net zero emissions by 2040.
 One of the early barriers to the adoption of hydrogen for local municipal fleets is the lack of reliable hydrogen fuelling infrastructure.
-The mobile hydrogen fuelling project aims to address this challenge by deploying and testing 2 mobile hydrogen fuelling stations in Edmonton that will supply hydrogen-cabable municipal vehicles in the region.
+The mobile hydrogen fuelling project aims to address this challenge by deploying and testing 2 mobile hydrogen fuelling stations in Edmonton that will supply hydrogen-capable municipal vehicles in the region.

-The City ’s current fleet vehicles that will be fuelled by the mobile stations include:
+The City’s current fleet vehicles that will be fuelled by the mobile stations include:

-- Two Toyota Mirai vehicles
+- Two Toyota Mirai vehicles.

 As hydrogen expands across the City’s fleet, the mobile fuelling stations will service more heavy-duty fleet vehicles including Class-8 semi-trucks and Class 7-8 vocational vehicles such as dump trucks, refuse trucks and plow trucks.